Opinion | A key U.S. ally in Africa is massacring civilians. Can Biden stop it?

 The new administration nevertheless cannot ignore the mounting reports of war crimes or the warnings from aid groups that famine could spread in Tigray if access for aid deliveries and workers does not improve.
 Amnesty International reported last Thursday that Eritrean troops “went on a rampage” in the historic town of Axum and “systematically killed hundreds of civilians in cold blood.”
 On Friday, the New York Times reported that an internal U.S. government report said Amhara militias in western Tigray were systematically driving out Tigrayan people and “whole villages were severely damaged or completely erased.”

 Perhaps Mr. Abiy will respond positively to Mr. Blinken’s latest appeal, in which he offered U.S. aid in resolving the conflict.
 On Friday, Mr. Abiy’s office said it would allow an international investigation into atrocities and access for aid.
 If his government does not do so, and end hostilities, the United States must join with allies in stepping up pressure.
 The European Union has already suspended $110 million in aid.
 While the State Department said last month it had “de-linked” $272 million in U.S. aid from the dam issue, it has not yet resumed it.
-It should not do so until U.S. priorities on Tigray are met — and it should be prepared to apply sanctions to those involved in atrocities or in impeding aid deliveries.
+The department should not do so until U.S. priorities on Tigray are met — and it should be prepared to apply sanctions to those involved in atrocities or in impeding aid deliveries.

 Read more: